 1. “Make a little go a long way.”

 It’s possible (and smart) to invest even small amounts of money.
 Many people start off investing this way, a little at a time, and financial firms understand this.
-That’s why Ellevest has given Style Salute readers a $25 toward your first funded goal if they start investing today.
+That’s why Ellevest is giving Style Salute readers (that’s you!) a $25 toward your first funded goal if they start investing today.

 There’s a common misperception that in order to invest, you need to first be rich.
 That’s not true.
-You can open an account with with Ellevest for $0 — you won’t earn anything, but you can at least open the account.
-With as little as $1, you can start investing in exchange traded funds, or ETFs.
+You can open an account with with Ellevest for $1.

 2.”Find a good teacher.”